 After a Limited Partner makes a capital contribution to the Fund, a capital account will be created for such Limited Partner.
 In each case, the initial aggregate net asset value of a Limited Partner's capital account will equal the dollar amount of the Limited Partner's capital contribution less any front-end sales load (Class A Interests only).
 In accordance with the Fund's Limited Partnership Agreement, the Limited Partner's capital account balance will be adjusted to reflect additional capital contributions or withdrawals by such Limited Partner.
-Income or loss, prior to annual sales fees and the General Partner's incentive allocation, will be allocated monthly to the capital accounts of each Limited Partner on a pro rata basis based upon each Limited Partner's capital account balance.
+Income or loss, prior to annual sales fees and the General Partner's incentive allocation, will be allocated monthly to the capital account balance.
 Each Limited Partner will then be assessed their applicable annual sales fees (Class C Interests only), if any, and their applicable General Partner incentive allocation.